jndmose/DArTView/README.md

 The metadata statistical recalculations enables the user to quickly know how many markers they are loosing based on a metadata filtering criteria.
 The instant recalculation also enables the user get rid of monomorphic markers upon filtering.

+## Acknowledgements

+The original concept and an earlier Java-based implementation of DArTView was developed by [Diversity Arrays](https://www.diversityarrays.com/).
+The Java version was coded by **Andrew Kowalczyk** and **Brian Pearce** of Diversity Arrays Technology.

+This project builds upon their pioneering work, reimagined here as a modern web application.
+Any changes, omissions, or additions are the responsibility of the current authors.

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.

 ## Run as a docker container